elakkiyaponmudi/assignment_1/README.md

-# 🚌 Red Bus Data Scraper and Streamlit Application
+# 🚌 Red Bus Data Scrapping and Streamlit Application

 This project involves scraping bus route data from the RSRTC Redbus website using Selenium and presenting it in a Streamlit application with various filtering options.
 The data is stored in a MySQL database.